 Yes, absolutely.
 Loss of consciousness isn’t the only indicator of a concussion.
 Many people with concussions never lose consciousness.
 A medical professional can accurately assess your condition, even if your symptoms seem mild.
 Early evaluation is key for proper management and can prevent potential complications.

-What’s the difference between a concussion and Post-Concussion Syndrome?
+What’s the difference between a concussion and Persistent Post Concussion Symptoms (PPCS)?

-A concussion is a mild traumatic brain injury caused by a jolt or blow to the head.
-Post-Concussion Syndrome (PCS) occurs when concussion symptoms persist beyond the typical recovery period.
-While most people recover fully from a concussion within weeks, those with PCS experience lingering symptoms like headaches, dizziness, and cognitive difficulties for an extended time.
+A concussion is a mild traumatic brain injury caused by a jolt or blow to the head or body.
+Persistent Post-Concussion Symptoms (PPCS) occurs when concussion symptoms persist beyond the typical recovery period.
+While most people recover fully from a concussion within weeks, those with PPCS experience lingering symptoms like headaches, dizziness, and cognitive difficulties for an extended time.

 How can I support a loved one recovering from a concussion?

 Patience and understanding are key.
 Offer practical support, like helping with chores or errands.
-Create a calm and supportive environment, minimizing noise and bright lights.
+Create a calm and supportive environment.
 Encourage them to follow their doctor’s recommendations and be patient with their recovery process.
 Remember, recovery takes time, and everyone heals at their own pace.

 Do helmets prevent concussions?